loneboarder/p5.experience.js/README.md

   * *.uxStrokeColor*
   * *.uxStrokeWeight*

-Please not that x, y, w, h may change or extend for different shapes.
-The shape properties are the same as in the p5.js shape reference.
+Please not that a, b, c, d may change or extend for different shapes.
+The shape properties are the same as in the p5.js reference for the specific shape.

 ### uxFill()
 ```